david-g-russ/MSSA/README.md

 		handling.
 		2. Use debugging tools in Visual studio.
 	Assignment 1.4 -
 		1. Create a structure named “Point” and 2 data members: X and Y coordinate.
 Declare 2 points: P1 and P2.
-Determine if P2 is to the right or left of P1 or on same axis , by comparing the x xoordinates.
-		(if p1.x is more than p2.x , it is to the right)
+Determine if P2 is to the right or left of P1 or on same axis , by comparing the x coordinates. (if p1.x is more than p2.x , it is to the right)
 		2. Write a class: “Student” with private data members: StudentId ( int), StudentFname (stirng), StudentLname (string ), StudentGrade ( char ) and public properties for each data member.
 		Instantiate the class and assign data to properties.call get and set properties.